How Model Railroad Structures and Model Railway

 painted.

-figures between the steering wheel and a seat.
-It sounds a bit nasty, but you simply cut the
+to fit the figures between the steering wheel and a seat.
+It sounds a bit nasty, but you simply

-legs off (ooch!) with pliers to make the figures fit.
-Use flat model paint (rather than glossy
+cut the legs off (ooch!) with pliers to make the figures fit.
+Use flat model paint (rather than

-scenery, there are several choices in hardware stores and hobby shops.
-They are not all suitable
+model train scenery, there are several choices in hardware stores and hobby shops.
+They are not

-acrylic matt medium or white glue as these modeling adhesives will be water soluble.
-Note –
+using an acrylic matt medium or white glue as these modeling adhesives will be water soluble.

-want to dilute it with water using 2 parts glue to 1 part water, or a 1 to 1 ratio, depending on
+glue, you may want to dilute it with water using 2 parts glue to 1 part water, or a 1 to 1

 |